Showing posts with label Darrell Neely. Show all posts

 So this was reported by Washington Post originally and knowing the person they’re talking about I doubt they will have him sent to prison over this as he didn’t lead the people breaking in and he didn’t hurt anyone so while the left is trying to gaslight this as they reported it we don’t think they will do much to Darrell Neely the podcaster who joined the so called mob of President Donald Trump supporters as they stormed the U.S. Capitol building on Jan.
 6. He invited three friends to a video call to recap his day.

 During the chat, Neely showed off several items he claimed to have nabbed from the Capitol, three witnesses told FBI agents.
 He flashed four china plates, a baseball cap, and a jacket with a silver badge on the front and white letters on the back, court documents state.
 Maybe he needs plates for dinner?

 LOL Seriously these charges are as idiotic as to call the JAN 6th event a riot or insurrection.
 “Neely boasted that he had attacked a [U.S. Capitol Police] officer and had taken the USCP jacket, badge, name tag, and baseball cap from the officer,” a person described as Witness 3 told investigators.

 Neely, who runs an online conservative radio station called Global Enlightenment Radio Network that we at PSN Radio work with from time to time, and I’m friends with Neely and I can’t tell you he isn’t a threat to national security so I highly doubt he will be under major charges, and if they do come down hard on him it would be an incredible crime against him and our given right to protest for our rights.
 At worse this is misdemeanor but since he didn’t hide his souvenirs he now has this to deal with.
-In the days that followed, he wore the Capitol Police baseball cap during several broadcasts on his network’s YouTube channel, according to the FBI.

 “Neely faces five federal charges of theft of government property, entering a restricted building, disorderly conduct in a restricted building and a Capitol building, and demonstrating at a Capitol building.
 He was arrested in D.C. on Monday.”
 According to the Washington Post.